tinselcity/tinselcity.github.io/_posts/2019-5-3-Object-Is-POD.md

 title: Checking object is POD
 ---

 A [coworker](https://twitter.com/daveisangry) showed me a neat trick to check at compile time whether a class/struct was POD.
-AFAIK C++11 still does not provide a way for the developer to specify explicitly a class/struct should be POD.
+AFAIK C++11 didn't provide a way for the developer to specify explicitly a class/struct should be POD.
 My coworker had discovered in a round-about way that va_arg does not allow non-POD arguments to be passed in.
 Using this he wrote a little compile time check that could be embedded in functions or even the class/struct declarations themselves.
 This is not portable -it’s worked in g++ 4.6.3 on my linux box, but does not work in VC++ (MSVC++ apparently is quite happy to pass non-POD objects through va_arg.Here’s the code: (note the if(0) ought to compile out to nothing in production code -any optimization level).

 ```cpp
 // Includes